Norio Honaga: New Japan Pro-Wrestling (1987–1998)

 Honaga returned to NJPW in May 1987.
 Upon his return, he formed a tag team with Hiro Saito.
 In August 1987, Honaga took part in a tournament for the vacant IWGP Junior Heavyweight Championship, as Shiro Koshinaka vacated the title earlier that month due to injury; he lost to Tatsutoshi Goto in the first round.
-In January 1988, Honaga took part in the first-ever Top of the Super Juniors tournament, but he would place dead last with no points.
+In January 1988, Honaga took part in the first-ever Top of the Super Juniors tournament, but he would place last with no points.
 In April 1989, Honaga took part in the Young Lion Cup tournament, despite being 33 years old with nine years of experience; he defeated Hirokazu Hata in the first round, but lost to eventual winner Naoki Sano in the semifinals.
 By the summer of 1989, Honaga and Saito formed the Blond Outlaws with Goto, and Super Strong Machine joined the group in 1990.

 In April 1991, Honaga took part in the second TOSJ tournament, the first in three years, and this time, the IWGP Junior Heavyweight title was on the line, as Jyushin Thunder Liger vacated the title for the tournament, and Honaga defeated Liger in the finals to win the title.
 He would hold on to the title for nearly a month and a half before losing the title to Liger in June 1991.
 In November 1991, Honaga regained the title, defeating Akira Nogami.
 He would hold onto the title for exactly three months, before losing the title back to Liger in a match, where Liger's WCW World Light Heavyweight Championship was also on the line.
 In April 1992, Honaga took part in the TOSJ tournament, in which he made he tied for second place with Jyushin Thunder Liger, forcing a match between the two to determine who wrestles El Samurai later that night; Honaga lost to Liger.